Euro 2020: Prime Minister Boris Johnson confirms UK offer to host extra games

 - Bartomeu among ex-Barcelona officials arrested

-- UK offers to host more Euro 2020 games, World Cup bid backed
+- UK offers to host more Euro 2020 games, UEFA intent on 12 cities

 - F1's same but different start as new eras dawn